 That the Corporate Director - Children & Young Peoples Service looks into the recipients of the sensitive issues alert to confirm they include the local member.

-95. CHILDREN AND YOUNG PEOPLES SERVICE - KEY PERFORMANCE INDICATORS performance indicators.
-These ten indicators are set out in the report provided and include further detail under each indicator.
+95. CHILDREN AND YOUNG PEOPLES SERVICE - KEY PERFORMANCE INDICATORS

 The report of Cynthia Welbourn Corporate Director - Children and Young People's Service on the Quarter 2 - Key Performance Indicators.